 *Open Eclipse and click on the (+) icon and select the ROM you want to test.

 *If it is not working, it likely won’t work or the file can be corrupted.

 Sometimes it takes a bit to support so be patient – you need to wait until the splash screen loads.
 If the splash screen loads but the logo doesn’t appear it means the file is corrupted and Eclipse didn’t support the file.

 I uploaded a ROM, but it doesn’t show in the main menu

-Generally, this thing happens because of technical limits, If you are using a Safari browser on the iOS device you are limited to using 50 MB local storage – most games use at least 35 MB.
+Generally, this thing happens because of technical limits, If you are using a Safari browser on an iOS device you are limited to using 50 MB of local storage – most games use at least 35 MB.
 This thing can’t be changed because space is also being used by Eclipse for offline use.